 And now, the brave women who told their stories are helping show just how pervasive street harassment is and the ways it negatively impacts lives.
 Their stories will be included in a national report on street harassment in the United States I am authoring, the first of its kind.
 They will supplement the findings a forthcoming national street harassment survey of 2,000 people.

 I hope the report, combined with the growing number of local efforts to end street harassment, can finally force people in authority to pay attention to the issue and take actions that will make public places nationwide safer for everyone!

-More articles in WMC News & Features by Category: Race/Ethnicity, Violence against women
+More articles by Category: Race/Ethnicity, Violence against women